 While Burdick and Greer researched secondary educators' definitions of college-level writing, Neil Baird and Bradley Dilger's article examines the metaphors writing-in-the-disciplines faculty use to describe transfer.
-Their study, "Metaphors for Writing Transfer in the Writing Lives and Teaching Practices of Faculty in the Disciplines," presents data from interviews with fifteen faculty at their state comprehensive university and illustrates a disconnect between these instructors' understanding of transfer in their own learning, and their construction of transfer for their students.
-Baird and Dilger demonstrate that a majority of instructors in their study employed more complex metaphors for transfer when describing their own experiences, but used much "simpler metaphors and approaches when teaching writing."
+Their study, "Metaphors for Writing Transfer in the Writing Lives and Teaching Practices of Faculty in the Disciplines," presents data from interviews with fifteen faculty at their state comprehensive university and illustrates a disconnect between these instructors' understanding of transfer in their own learning, and their construction of transfer for their study employed more complex metaphors for transfer when describing their own experiences, but used much "simpler metaphors and approaches when teaching writing."